Janek79ax/dragon-drain-wpa3-airgeddon-plugin/README.md

 ## How to run it
 Select the WPA3 Dragon Drain attack from the WPA3 attacks menu in [airgeddon].
 Scan for available WPA3 targets and choose one to proceed.
 Follow the on-screen instructions.
 If the Dragon Drain binary is not already compiled, the plugin will automatically compile it for you.

+> ⚠️ **Note:** The first time you run the plugin, an Internet connection is required.
+The plugin will install the necessary dependencies, download the original Dragon Drain tool from its official repository, and compile it.
+Once this initial setup is complete, no Internet connection is needed for future uses.

 Once launched, the attack will run indefinitely until you press Ctrl+C or close the attack window.
 It performs a denial-of-service (DoS) attack against the selected target, primarily affecting outdated or unpatched WPA3 access points and routers.

 This is how it should look like: